smoy/books-recommendations/queue.md

 2021-04-24

 * How Will You Measure Your Life?, by Clayton Christensen - I came across the TedX - Boston talk
+* Different ESCAPING THE COMPETITIVE HERD By YOUNGME MOON - This is from HBR After Hours host

 2021-04-12